Domestic Competition By-laws

 14. Coaches and team managers are required to provide all reasonable assistance to game and IWB officials in ensuring teams behave and participate in an appropriate manner.

-15. Team members and/or spectators must not approach officials at the end of a fixture and must direct all queries through the Court Supervisor or Referee Supervisor.
+15. Team members and/or spectators must not approach officials to discuss any aspect of officiating at the end of a fixture.
+All queries relating to officiating must be made through the Court Supervisor or Referee Supervisor.

 16. The final grading of teams shall be at the discretion of IWB.
 Where a team is considered to be too strong for a particular grade or competition, IWB reserves the right to move the team to a more appropriate grade/competition as a condition of entry.